jamesholbert/mern-fly-boiler/README.md

         }
 	  ]}
       render={
-        // the parent component has total control over the presentation of the socket-connected components ({ socket }) => (
+        // <SkyShip /> has total control over the presentation of the socket-connected components ({ socket }) => (
           <div> {/* any UI you want */}
             <h3>Ship's current location: {location}</h3>